Bachelor of Arts in Political Science

 No. We treat them as equivalent courses.
 You should have talked to me earlier.

-An internship is not required for the Political Science major, but most students find them to be a valuable experience and often in help in finding a job later.
-You are limited to a total of 6 units in internships.
+An internship is not required, but most students find them to be a valuable experience and often in help in finding a job later.
+You can only take a total of 6 units ininternships.
 They can be the same internship or different internships.